hubyhub/Swipa/README.md

 Swipa
 =====

-a javascript library for swipe support on touch and click devices
+a jquery library for swipe support on touch and click devices